Nekhbet: Iconography

 In art, Nekhbet was depicted as a vulture.
 Alan Gardiner identified the species that was used in divine iconography as a griffon vulture.
 Arielle P. Kozloff, however, argues that the vultures in New Kingdom art, with their blue-tipped beaks and loose skin, better resemble the lappet-faced vulture.

 In New Kingdom times, the vulture appeared alongside the uraeus on the headdresses with which kings were buried.
 The uraeus and vulture are traditionally interpreted as Wadjet and Nekhbet, but Edna R. Russmann has suggested that in this context they represent Isis and Nephthys, two major funerary goddesses, instead.

 Nekhbet usually was depicted hovering, with her wings spread above the royal image, clutching a shen symbol (representing eternal encircling protection), frequently in her claws.

+Depictions of animal deities start with the animal being depicted directly.
+Later the animal appears in human form, but still with an animal head.
+Individual deities continue into historical times (post 3000 BC) to often be described in their original animal form: e.g., Horus (Falcon), Wadjet (cobra) and Nekhbet (vulture).